2 children missing from Markham found safe

 MARKHAM, Ill.
-(WLS) --Two Markham children who were considered missing since Wednesday were found safe Thursday afternoon.
+(WLS) --Two Markham children who were missing since Wednesday were found safe in their grandmother's house Thursday afternoon.

-2-year-old Jordyn Washington and 3-year-old Lynn Roby were found at their paternal grandmother's home Thursday and were taken to the Markham Police Department.
-Marhkam Police Chief Mack Sanders said the children appeared to be okay.
+Detectives found 2-year-old Jordyn Washington and 3-year-old Lynn Roby were found at their paternal grandmother's home in Harvey.
+Officials said the detectives refused to leave the home until the children came out.

+The children were taken to the Markham Police Department.
+Markham Police Chief Mack Sanders said the children appeared to be safe and healthy.

+"They were at their grandmother's house," Sanders said.
+"Detectives went by there.
+She complied with our request.
+We don't know where they were prior to us recovering them."

-The children's father, Lynn Washington, was believed to have the children at the time they went missing.
-Police did not comment as to whether they still believed Washington was responsible for the children's disappearance.
+The children's father, Lynn Washington, was believed to have the children at the time they went missing, police said.
+Authorities said the children may have been in danger during that time.

+"They good, they safe, they were never in harm's way and they're safe with us," said Washington's niece Thursday.
+"They not safe with nobody else but us."

 Markham police said the children's mother, 27-year-old Lakisha Roby, was shot to death at a BP gas station at 167th & Pulaski at 1:34 a.m.
 Wednesday.
 Washington is a person of interest in her death and has a long criminal history.